-Our major project in this area is 50 Lessons – now operated by global business learning leader SkillSoft – for whom we have built all of the underlying technologies for the distribution and playback of over 1500 video files using Flash and Windows Media.
-The project includes securing access to the video so that only paying clients can view, and dealing with the complexities of simultaneous live subtitles in English and Chinese.
+Our major project in this area was 50 Lessons – now operated by global business learning leader SkillSoft – for whom we built all of the underlying technologies for the distribution and playback of over 1500 video files.
+The project included securing access to the video so that only paying clients can view, and dealing with the complexities of simultaneous live subtitles in English and Chinese.

-Other projects include building a game-like/animated front-end for the presentation of comedian Bill Bailey’s video updates, and building a secure playback environment for New Yorker Andy Cohen’s “Magic Moments” video presentations.
+Other projects include building a game-like/animated front-end for the presentation of comedian Bill Bailey’s video updates, and building a secure playback environment for the Charity Learning Consortium’s library of over 1,300 business-development videos.